neuroquery/pubget/README.md

   [PMC](https://www.ncbi.nlm.nih.gov/pmc/) API.
 - Extracting the articles from the bulk download
-- Extracting text, stereotactic coordinates and metadata from the articles, and storing this information in csv files.
+- Extracting text, stereotactic coordinates and metadata from the articles, and storing this information in CSV files.
 - Vectorizing the text: transforming it into vectors of [TFIDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) features.